-Because of the cross-sectional nature of our study, we were not able to address counterfactual questions about the impact of adopting standards-based farming practices on socio-economic outcomes.
-More research will be needed to draw conclusions about whether and to what extent socio-economic outcomes can be causally attributed to the adoption of organic farming practices or farming practices recommended by BCI, and to extrapolate the findings from Khargone district in Madhya Pradesh to other parts of India that are climatically, culturally, and socio-economically distinct.
+Because of the cross-sectional nature of our study, we were not able to address counterfactual questions about the impact of adopting standardsbased farming practices on either socio-economic or environmental outcomes.
+More research will be needed to draw conclusions about whether and to what extent socio-economic and environmental outcomes can be causally attributed to the adoption of organic farming practices or farming practices recommended by BCI, and to extrapolate the findings from Khargone district in Madhya Pradesh to other parts of India that are climatically, culturally, and socio-economically distinct.

 The rest of this report is structured as follows.
 First, we provide background associated with global cotton production and cotton production in India with a specific emphasis on cotton production in Madhya Pradesh.
 This section also provides an overview of the current empirical evidence on agricultural certification programs.
 Next, we present the theory of change underlying organic certification programs and the certification by BCI, followed by an overview of the research questions.
-Then we present the quantitative and qualitative methods used to collect and analyse data on organic cotton production and the production of cotton licensed by BCI in Madhya Pradesh).
-After the discussion of the methods, we present both the quantitative and qualitative results followed by a conclusion about the characteristics of farmers who adopt standards-based farming practices, and whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs.
+Then we present the quantitative and qualitative methods (that AIR and Outline India used to collect and analyse data on organic cotton production and the production of cotton licensed by BCI in Madhya Pradesh) and the model that Thinkstep India used to quantify the environmental impacts of organic cotton farming, cotton farming in line with the principles of BCI, and conventional cotton farming (Thinkstep India, 2018).
+After the discussion of the methods, we present both the quantitative and qualitative results of the social impact assessment as well as the environmental impacts followed by a conclusion about the characteristics of farmers who adopt standards-based farming practices, and whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs as well as the environmental implications.
 In this conclusion, we also draw comparisons between the characteristics of 1) organic and conventional cotton farmers and 2) cotton farmers licensed by BCI and conventional cotton farmers.